peachpiecompiler/peachpie/README.md

 -**Cross-platform development**: the project compiles legacy PHP code into portable class libraries, enabling developers to build cross-platform apps and libraries for Microsoft platforms.

--**Full .NET compatibility**: in the future, Peachpie will be fully compatible with the PHP language.
+-**Full .NET compatibility**: compiled programs run on reimplemented Peachpie runtime fully compatibly with the PHP runtime.

 -**Both-way interoperability**: the project allows for hybrid applications, where parts are written in C# and others in PHP.
 The parts will be entirely compatible and can communicate seamlessly, all within the .NET framework.